-The Coordination Role of Stress Test Disclosure in Bank Risk Taking
+The Coordination Role of Stress Tests in Bank Risk Taking

-We examine whether stress-test disclosures distort banks' risk-taking decisions.
+We examine whether stress tests distort banks' risk-taking decisions.
 We study a model in which a regulator may choose to rescue banks in the event of concurrent bank failures.
-Our analysis reveals a novel coordination role of stress-test disclosures.
-By disclosing stress tests, a regulator informs all banks of the failure likelihood of other banks, which facilitates bank's coordination in risk-taking.
-We find that disclosing stress tests always increases the rate of bank failure and, unless bank failure externalities are sufficiently severe, disclosure also increases banks' average risk and the bailout likelihood.
+Our analysis reveals a novel coordination role of stress tests.
+Disclosure of stress-test results informs banks of the failure likelihood of other banks, which can reduce welfare by facilitating banks' coordination in risk-taking.
+However, conducting stress tests also enables the regulator to more effectively intervene banks, coordinating them preemptively into taking lower risks.
+We find that, if the regulator has a strong incentive to bail out, stress tests improve welfare, whereas if the regulator's incentive to bail out is weak, stress tests impair welfare.

 Suggested Citation: Suggested Citation